TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 ![browser console of the above code snippet](https://cdn.statically.io/gh/TheOdinProject/curriculum/bd3063e12816ac241f73daeffa600ca89e56c443/react/states_and_effects/more_on_state/imgs/00.png)

-Uh, oh, what is happening?
+Uh-oh, what is happening?
 Let's break it down (ignore the double `console.logs` for the render case; this is covered in the upcoming lessons).

 1. The component renders for the first time.
 The `person` state variable is initialized to `{ name: 'John', age: 100 }`.
 The "during render" `console.log` prints the state variable.
 1. The button is clicked invoking `handleIncreaseAge`.
 Interestingly, the `console.log` before and after the `setPerson` call prints the same value.